Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-2.
 Actions of anterolateral abdominal wall muscles excluding rectus abdominis (anterior view).

 The action of the three muscles is to rotate the trunk and laterally flex the trunk.
-The muscles are attached to the ribs to allow for this movement (Fig. 6-1).
+For this movement, the muscles are attached to the ribs (Fig. 6-1).

 Fig. 6-3.
 Action of the anterolateral abdominal wall muscles excluding the rectus abdominis (horizontal plane).